Saving lives through IoT and agile software development

 Tools for general practitioners

-When the test is completed, the user is presented with the results in the app.
+When the test is performed, the user is presented with the results in the app.
 You can then choose to forward the result to your own GP.
-The GP has, with the consent of the person, access to data available and the result of the test.
+The GP has, with the consent of the patient, access to data available and the result of the test.

-In addition it creates a visual result that is understandable for the patient.
-The more advanced data will be displayed for the specialist.
-This gives the specialist a better idea of the situation and possible treatment of the patient.
-Also, the communication will be easier.
+In addition, the application creates a graphical result that is easily understandable for the patient.
+More advanced data will be displayed for the health care specialist.
+This gives the specialist a better idea of the situation and for potential treatment of the patient.
+Also, the app provides an easier and direct channel of communication.

-The GP receives a report that shows deviations from potential dangers and diseases.
-It would be possible to forward the reports to specialists in various departments to check on other health issues, of course only with the consent of the patient.
+The GP receives a report that shows deviations towards potential dangers and diseases.
+It would be possible to forward the reports to specialists in various departments to check on other health issues, with the express consent of the patient.

 New IoT technology is saving lives